SocioQuiz/socio_quiz/README.md

 in all aspects of their social life.
-It is unlike other advertisement system because our product can provide exciting quiz format and advertistment together by all of you.
+It is unlike other advertisement system because our product can provide exciting quiz format and advertistment together via all of you.
 ```